Trošarina: History

 In 1821, the state government decided to put the food trade in order and to establish the quantity and quality of the goods imported to the city.
 Part of the project was introduction of the excise on the goods (in Serbian called trošarina) and setting of a series of excise check points on the roads leading to the city.
 One of those check points, which all gradually also became known as trošarina, was on the Avala Road.
 As the neighborhood later expanded around it, it was named after it.

 In 1930, the first road in Serbia paved with asphalt was built from Trošarina to the Avala mountain, as the new Avala road.
 It was also the first traffic route in the state marked with the horizontal road surface markings and the regular traffic signs.
 The road was used for the Interbellum rallies, which continued after World War II.
 Record holder, for over 20 years, was Dowager Queen Maria, an avid driver, in her Rolls-Royce.
-She stopped driving on her own after her husband, King Alexander was assassinated in the car, in 1934 in Marseilles.
+She stopped driving on her own after her husband, King Alexander was assassinated in the car, in 1934 in Marseille.
 Her record was broken only in the 1950s by Milivoje Božić in a Porsche.